nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 #### Error handling ####

-The provider system **SHALL** return a [GPConnect-OperationOutcome-1](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-OperationOutcome-1) resource that provides additional detail when one or more data field is corrupt or a specific business rule/constraint is breached.
+The provider system **MUST** return a [GPConnect-OperationOutcome-1](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-OperationOutcome-1) resource that provides additional detail when one or more data field is corrupt or a specific business rule/constraint is breached.

 Errors returned due to parameter failure **MUST** include diagnostic information detailing the invalid parameter.